chrisjbillington/setuptools-conda/README.md

   --ignore-run-exports      Comma-separated list of conda packages that should
-                            *not* be considered runtime dependencies, even if they are declared in run_exports of a build dependence. run_exports declared by build
+                            *not* be considered runtime dependencies, even if they are declared in run_exports of a build dependency. run_exports declared by build
                             dependencies are normally automatically considered
-                            run dependencies, for example libraries that were linked against at the build step - but this can be undesirable when it creates a brittle dependency on a specific version of a library which is not actually required at runtime.
+                            run dependencies, for example libraries that were linked against at build-time - but this can be undesirable when it creates a brittle dependency on a specific version of a library which is not actually required at runtime.
 Also accepts a list